mienxiu/mienxiu.github.io/_posts/2024-08-07-exposing-applications-in-eks.md

 ```

-Since the access log files are stored in S3 buckets in compressed format, it’s not the most convenient for reading log files directly.
+Since the access log files are stored in S3 buckets in compressed format, it's not the most convenient for reading log files directly.
 You typically have to use analytical tools to analyze and process access logs.

 One strategy to analyze and process access logs is to use Amazon Athena.